ncschroeder/LeetCode-Problems/Shortest_Palindrome.md

 ### Difficulty: "Hard"
 ### [Link](https://leetcode.com/problems/shortest-palindrome/)

+LeetCode designated this problem as hard but I think it's easy enough to be designated as medium.
+This is the only hard problem I've been able to solve and there are plenty of medium problems and even some easy ones that I haven't been able to solve.

 ### Description

 You are given a string `s`.
 You can convert `s` to a palindrome by adding characters in front of it.

 Return the shortest palindrome you can find by performing this transformation.